Walfred-MA/Ctyper/readme.md

 mv ctyper $folder_install

-6. Download the pangenome allele database file
+6. Download the pangenome allele database file (we call it $Database)

 7. Download the pangenome allele-type annotation file